 A Common Table Expression (CTE) is a name given to a temporary result set of a query that is required in the context of a more significant query.
-These temporary result sets are part of the query that can reference within SELECT, UPDATE, INSERT or DELETE statements.
-Common Table Expression is not stored anywhere, they only exist for the duration till the more significant query is executed.
-Common Table Expression enables us to write a complex query in a more readable and simplified format.
+These temporary result sets are part of the query that can be referenced within the SELECT, UPDATE, INSERT, or DELETE statements.
+Common table expressions are not stored anywhere; they only exist for the duration until the more significant query is executed.
+The Common Table Expression enables us to write a complex query in a more readable and simplified format.

 Syntax: